 - Fold the foil loosely over the chicken and peppers, securing the ends, but allow a little space for heat to circulate.
 Refrigerate until you are ready to grill.

-If you aren't able to grill the fajitas, you can always bake them in the oven at 425° for 15 to 20 minutes.
+If you aren't able to grill the fajitas, you can always bake them in the oven on a sheet pan at 425° for 15 to 20 minutes.

 Pass the forks, serve with plenty of tortilla chips and dig in!